natronimo/TVC/README.md

 ![image](https://github.com/natronimo/TVC/assets/123428083/2aef6a0d-afec-486b-bc27-de61871bdd85)

 The rocket dynamics are nonlinear, but they can be linearized around a fixed point to derive the system matrix, **A**, and the input matrix, **B**.
 A fixed point is a state where the system will remain in equilibrium when subject to a constant input.
 In other words, the time derivative of the state vector is an equally sized zero vector.
-The state and inputs for the rocket fixed point are:
+The state and input for the rocket fixed point are:
 - **v** = (0, 0, 0)
 - **θ** = (0, 0, 0)
 - **ω** = (0, 0, 0)